-If you or a loved one is serving a life sentence or has been convicted and sentenced with a life sentence, it is essential to understand precisely what this entails and what the end result can look like.
-This type of punishment is much different than penalties for a municipal charge.
+If you or a loved one is facing, or has been charged with, a life sentence, it is important to understand exactly what a life sentence entails and what the end result can look like.
+This type of sentence is much different than a municipal charge.

 What is a life sentence?

-Believe it or not, this is not at all a simple question to answer.
-The short answer is that the parameters of a life sentence depend on the jurisdiction in which the crime occurred.
+Believe it or not, this is not a simple question to answer and it depends on the jurisdiction.

-Now, let’s take a look at the long answer.
-In Missouri, a life sentence is considered to be a 30-year prison sentence with one exception.
-A first-degree murder conviction states that the life sentence imposed is for life imprisonment.
-So, what’s the difference between a life sentence and life imprisonment?
-A life sentence consists of a set number of years that the offender will have to spend in prison, while life imprisonment does not have a specific time limit.
-Simply put, life imprisonment means that the person convicted will die in prison.
+In Missouri, a life sentence is considered a 30-year prison sentence with one exception.
+A first-degree murder conviction states that the life sentence imposed means that the person convicted will die in prison.

-In the federal court system, a life sentence is life imprisonment.
-This means that the person convicted will remain in prison for the rest of their natural life (until their death) unless the sentence is successfully appealed or shortened (commuted) to a fixed term.
+In the federal court system, a life sentence means that the person convicted will remain in prison until their natural death, unless successfully appealed or shortened to a fixed term.

 Can minors be charged with a life sentence without the possibility of parole?

 In 2012, the Supreme Court ruled in the case of Miller v.
-Alabama that minors cannot be issued life sentences with no chance for parole except in the case of aggravated first-degree murder.
-This ruling was based on the 8th Amendment, which outlaws cruel and unusual punishment.
+Alabama that minors cannot be issued life sentences with no chance for parole except in the case of aggravated first-degree murder, based on the 8th Amendment outlawing cruel and unusual punishment.

 What is the point of being charged with multiple life sentences?

-At first glance, having a judge do this might seem to make no sense; however, in the state system, remember that life sentences are essentially 30-year sentences, so two life sentences would effectively equal a 60-year sentence.
+At first glance, having a judge do this might seem to make no sense.
+But, in the state system, remember that life sentences are essentially 30-year sentences, so two life sentences would effectively equal a 60-year sentence.

-Except for the case of life sentences without a term limit (such as first-degree murder in Missouri or a federal life sentence), having multiple consecutive life sentences ensures that the person convicted will remain in jail until their natural death even if one conviction is commuted (shortened) or overturned.
+In the case of life sentences without a term limit (such as a first-degree murder in Missouri or a federal life sentence), having multiple consecutive life sentences ensures that the person convicted will remain in jail until their natural death even if one conviction is commuted (shortened) or overturned.

 What are crimes that are eligible for life sentences?